myfsuhail/stock_market_automation/snowflake_to_dbt_examples.md

 After processing the above SQL statements, the resulting DBT model looks like this:

+**Notice:** though the model is made as incremental, unique_key is not provided in the config block.
+As we said earlier, developer understanding / judgment is needed

 ```sql
 {{ config(
     materialized='incremental',  -- Materialization type